 DBS Appeals are made to the Administrative Appeals Chamber of the Upper Tribunal.
 If you wish to discuss the merits of an appeal, please contact our DBS lawyers today for a confidential telephone discussion about your case.

 Asking the DBS to review a previous decision to bar

 You can ask the DBS to review their decision to bar after a minimum period has elapsed since the decision was made to place you on a barred list.
 The length of time depends on your age when you were barred:

 To successfully persuade the DBS to review their previous decision to include you on a barred list, we will need to demonstrate that you no longer pose a significant risk to children or vulnerable adults.
 It will be necessary for your circumstances to have changed significantly to the extent that the DBS are persuaded that your continued inclusion on a barred list is no longer appropriate.

-Enhanced DBS – written representations to the Chief Officer
+- Making written representations to the Chief Officer

-Anybody who applied for a role in a regulated sector involving children or vulnerable adults will need to apply for an Enhanced DBS (EDBS).
-The process should take about 8 weeks so as to allow relevant checks be made in relation to any history of the applicant recorded on the Police National Computer.
+Anybody who applies for a role in a regulated sector, involving children or vulnerable adults, will need to apply for an Enhanced DBS (EDBS).
+The process should take about 8 weeks so as to allow relevant checks to be made in relation to any history of the applicant recorded on the Police National Computer.

 The Chief Officer of the relevant police force will need to determine a 2 stage process:

 – Whether information ‘might be relevant’ to the application; and